dansmyers/Networks/Sprint-2-The_Adventure_of_Links/Deliverables/README.md

 - Numbers have a `toFixed` method that will round to a given number of decimal places.

-- Put your code in a file named `smoots.html`.
-If you run your page, it will bring up `index.html` by default.
-You can then navigate to `smoots.html` to view your page.
+- Put your code in `index.html`.
+You can put your JS code directly into the HTML file.

 - Use the developer console to help with debugging.